Depending on your current asset allocation and investment needs, the best energy ETFs in Canada can be a good addition to your investment portfolio.

 Questrade

-Questrade is another option that is great for Canadians.
+Questrade is the top brokerage platform in Canada.
 Similar to Wealthsimple, the platform offers a great user experience.

 Questrade offers free trading on ETFs and also allows you to hold USD in your account.
 This means that you can avoid conversion fees when buying U.S.-listed ETFs.